trevorbergstrom/ReligiousGurus/README.md

 - **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui
 - **Backend**: Express.js with Node.js
-- **AI Integration**: OpenAI API (GPT-4o)
+- **AI Integration**: OpenAI API (GPT-4o and other models)
+- **Database**: PostgreSQL for persistent storage
 - **Data Visualization**: Chart.js
+- **API Integration**: OpenAI API

 ## 📝 Usage

+### Topic Comparisons
 1. Enter a topic or question in the text field
+2. Select your preferred AI model
-2. Click "Get Comparative Insights" to submit
+3. Click "Get Comparative Insights" to submit
-3. Review the AI-generated summary paragraph
+4. Review the AI-generated summary paragraph
-4. Explore the chart visualization and detailed comparison table
+5. Explore the chart visualization and detailed comparison table
-5. Browse your history to revisit past topics
+6. Browse your history to revisit past topics

+### Worldview Chat
+1. Select a worldview you want to chat with
+2. Enter your questions about that specific worldview
+3. Choose an OpenAI model for your conversation
+4. Receive responses from the perspective of that worldview
+5. Continue the conversation in a chat-like interface

 ## 🧬 System Architecture

 The application uses an agentic AI framework:

 1. **Coordinator Agent**: Receives user input and coordinates responses
-2. **Expert Agents**: Seven specialist agents representing each worldview
+2. **Expert Agents**: Eight specialist agents representing each worldview
 3. **Response Synthesis**: Aggregates insights into summaries and visualizations
+4. **Transparent Processing**: Shows users how the AI generates its responses

+## 🔐 API Requirements

+This application requires an OpenAI API key to function.
+The key should be added as an environment variable:
+- `OPENAI_API_KEY`: Your API key from OpenAI

 ## 📱 Mobile Support

-The application is fully responsive and supports all device sizes from mobile to desktop.
+The application is fully responsive and supports all device sizes from mobile to desktop, with optimized layouts for each form factor.

+## 🤝 Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer